0 items | AUD 0.00

 ‘Anxious to Brave’ will also provide parents and carers with ways to support children and teens through big feelings (including anxiety, anger, meltdowns) and the range of behaviour that can be fuelled by those big feelings (including at school, bedtime, when faced with a challenge, or more generally).
 We will also discuss ways to empower children and teens with an understanding of their brain and body that helps make sense of feelings and behaviour, and opens up new ways to respond.

 The ‘Anxious to Brave’ program consists of six online modules plus ‘mini videos’, totalling over 7 hours of content.
-Participants will receive workbooks which are included as part of the course.
+Participants will receive workbooks and a 70% discount on the purchase of Hey Warrior, Ups and Downs, and The Hey Warrior Workbook.
 Access to the course will be available for 6 months from purchase.
 As part of the course, we will explore:

 • Module 1: